AsherYang/AsherUpload/README.md

 # AsherUpload

-an upload plugin for IDEA
+an upload plugin for IDEA.
+Is for work.